Representation zeta functions of self-similar branched groups: Abstract

 \section{Abstract}

-We compute the number of irreducible linear representations of self-similar branch groups, by expressing these numbers as the co\"efficients $a_n$ of a Dirichlet series $\sum a_n n^{-s}$.
+We compute the numbers of irreducible linear representations of self-similar branched groups, by expressing these numbers as the co\"efficients $r_n$ of a Dirichlet series $\sum r_n n^{-s}$.

-We show that this Dirichlet series has a positive abscissa of convergence, is algebraic over the ring $\Q[2^{-s},\dots,P^{-s}]$ for some $P\in\N$, and show that it can be analytically continued (through root singularities) to the left half-plane.
+We show that this Dirichlet series has a positive abscissa of convergence and satisfies a functional equation thanks to which it can be analytically continued (through root singularities) to the left half-plane.

-We compute the abscissa of convergence and the functional equation for some prominent examples of branch groups, such as the Grigorchuk and Gupta-Sidki groups.
+We compute the abscissa of convergence and the functional equation for some prominent examples of branched groups, such as the Grigorchuk and Gupta-Sidki groups.